Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 The grounds are covered in a variety of trees and flowers, and you can enjoy its beautiful nature year-round.
-It is also known as the “Temple of Hydrangeas” thanks to the over 50,000 hydrangea plants from around 10 different varieties that bloom across the grounds in June.
+In particular, the temple is also known as the "Hydrangea Temple," as more than 10,000 hydrangea plants of approximately 10 varieties bloom beautifully in its grounds in June.

 During fall, around 1,500 trees change their color, covering the temple in red and yellow leaves.